robbailey3/Project-3-OOP/README.md

 npm run build
 ```

 Webpack will then watch the source files and rebuild each time they are saved.
+The bundled output is in the 'dist' folder (dist/index.js).

 ## How to Play